metabrainz/musicbrainz-android/README.md

     $mvn clean initialize -Peclipse

-You can also do something like `mvn install`, which will build, install and run the tests (you need to attach an Android device for that).
+You can also do something like `mvn install`, which will build, install and run the tests (you'll need to attach an Android device for that).

 ### Eclipse project setup

-Create an Android project from the source in app and a Java project from the source in api.
-Add the api project to the app project build path and set it to exported.
+Create an Android project from the 'app' directory and a plain Java project from 'api' directory.
+Add the API project to the app project build path and set it as exported.

 There are two Android library projects that need to be included and specified in the Android project properties.